 Seems pretty logical, but worth stating.
 Water your tree.
 Every day.
 Colorado is a dry state (most of the time – this spring has been uncanny).
 Water your tree thoroughly.

-In this day and age where most people associate Colorado as weed friendly, we must remind them that tree care hates weeds.
+Trees hate weeds.
 When you fill in your soil, ensure there is a heavy layer (bark, mulch) that keeps the moisture in tact.
 Do not let weeds grow as they will suck the nutrients from the tree.